-Top 10 Reasons Your Computer is Slow
+Top 10 Reasons Your Device is Slow

 1. Too Many Startup Programs